-Which wax to use is usually the first decision that needs to be made when selecting your supplies for candlemaking.
+Deciding which wax to use is normally the first decision that needs to be made when selecting your supplies for candlemaking.
 Many people are surprised to learn that we carry over 25 different waxes.
 Each wax is different and is designed for a certain purpose.
 In this section, you will learn about the many variables that go into deciding which wax is best for your application.

 One major distinction between waxes is where they were derived (what they are made of).
 Traditionally, candle waxes have mostly been paraffin based.
 Soy based waxes have grown in popularity in recent years due to their improvements in quality, as compared to earlier soy waxes.
 Many customers also prefer using a natural product which is produced by American farmers.
 Click the following link to browse our selection of candle waxes.
 We are an Authorized Distributor for IGI (The International Group, Inc.), as well as EcoSoya and Golden Waxes.

 The next thing to consider when selecting your wax is what type of candle you'll be producing.